 The airport was opened in 1943 and is located northwest of Uppsala.
-It is a base of the Swedish Air Force and the former home of the Uppland Air Force Wing (F 16).
+It is a base of the Swedish Air Force and the home of the Uppland Air Force Wing (F 16).
 The tower was built in 1984 and is 20 meters high.
 Two runways, both just around 2000 meters long.

 Åre Östersund Airport

 The airport was opened for civilian traffic in 1958.
 The new terminal was opened in 1986 and the opening of the lengthened runway took place in 1999.
 The tower is situated on the western side of the runway where former air force wing F4 was located.
 The length of the runway is 2500 meters.
 On December 1st the airport was connected to RTC Stockholm for remotely controlled air traffic services.

 Vidsel airport is a military airport, established 1958.
 A new modern tower was taken in operation in 2017.
 The runway is 2230 meters long.

 The airport was inagurated in 1960.
 At the airport you will find Arena Artica, a 5000 squaremeters large hangar for events.
 The runway length is 2500 meters.
 On June 1st 2021 LFV commissioned the new remote tower centre, RTC Stockholm, for remote air-traffic control at some of Swedavia’s airports.
 The first airport to be connected to the centre was Kiruna Airport.